open-cloud/xos/gui/README.md

 This tool will automatically generate an angular resource file for each endpoint available in Swagger.

 >You can generate api related documentation with: `npm run apidoc`.
 The output is locate in `api/docs`.
-You can have a list of available method also trough Swagger at `http://localhost:9999/docs/`
+You can also see a list of available methods through Swagger at `http://localhost:9999/docs/`

 ### Vendors

-Xos comes with a preset of common libraries, as listed in `bower.json`:
+XOS comes with a preset of common libraries, as listed in `bower.json`:
 - angular
 - angular-route
 - angular-resource
 - angular-cookie
 - ng-lodash

-This libraries are server through Django, so they will not be included in your minified vendor file.
+These libraries are server through Django, so they will not be included in your minified vendor file.
 To add a library and generate a new file (that will override the old one), you should:
 - enter `ngXosLib` folder
 - run `bower install [myPackage] --save`
 - rebuild the file with `gulp vendor`